ToryHricisakova/anamorphic-tls/README.md

 # TLSLite-NG Anamorphic Demo

 This repository contains a both a standard baseline version and the anamorphic version of the [tlslite-ng](https://github.com/tomato42/tlslite-ng) Python TLS implementation.
-It demonstrates a standard TLS 1.2 / 1.3 handshake using `demo/server.py` and `demo/client.py`.
+It demonstrates a standard TLS handshake using `demo/server.py` and `demo/client.py`.

-## README for `baseline-tls`
+## README for `anamorphic-tls`

 # TLSLite-NG Anamorphic Demo

-This repository contains a modified version of [tlslite-ng](https://github.com/tomato42/tlslite-ng) that implements **Anamorphic Key Exchange and covert message embedding** functionality for TLS 1.2 and 1.3 handshakes.
+This repository contains a modified version of [tlslite-ng](https://github.com/tomato42/tlslite-ng) that implements **Anamorphic Key Exchange and covert message embedding** functionality for TLS handshakes.

-Switch to anamorphic branch to run the anamorphic channel.
+The **baseline branch** containes a demo where no anamorphism is implemented and showcases a classic TLS hanshake.
+Switching to **anamorphic branch** is going to add the anamorphic channel modifications.

 ---